 Then there's the altimeter that can measure your altitude, handy for working out the heigh of the mountains you've climbed or the number of flights of stairs you've managed to get up and down during the day.
 All of this information is collected and crunched to create an overall reading, and the more sensors your tracker has, the more accurate its data.

 These sensors measure the acceleration, frequency, duration, intensity and patterns of your movement—taken together that's a good bunch of data and it can help a tracker work out if you're walking down the road or just waving at someone you know.
 Have a dive into the specs list of a particular tracker to see what sensors are included to collect data about you.

 While the future of Jawbone is up in the air, its seasoned UP3 is still one of the most sensor-packed trackers, squeezing in temperature sensors and a bioimpedance sensor alongside the familiar accelerometer we've already mentioned.
 Bioimpedance sensors check the resistance of your skin to a tiny electric current, and the four electrodes on the inside of the UP3 fitness tracker are clearly visible.

-Other wearables such as the Fitbit Charge 2 use optical sensors to shine a light on your skin and measure your pulse through it: the light illuminates your capillaries, then a sensor measures the rate at which your blood is being pumped (and thus your heart rate).
+Other wearables, such as the Fitbit Charge 2, use optical sensors to shine a light on your skin and measure your pulse through it: the light illuminates your capillaries, then a senor measures the rate at which your blood is being pumped (and thus your heart rate).
 These optical sensors are less effective than bioimpedance as a gauge of your overall health but can be more useful if you want to check your heart rate as you exercise or work out.